 Red-bellied lemurs are medium-sized diurnal lemurs found throughout Madagascar’s eastern rainforests.
-Red-bellied lemurs are sexually dichromatic: males have completely red-brown fur color and white tear-drop shapes around their eyes while females have red-brown fur on the back and sides with white fur on the undersides and no/little white around the eyes.
-Males can often be identified by the oily appearance of the fur on top of the head due to scent-marking behavior.
+Red-bellied lemurs are sexually dichromatic: males have a completely red-brown fur color and white tear-drop shapes around their eyes while females have red-brown fur on the back and sides with white fur on the undersides and no/little white around the eyes.

-Social life : Sociable, small family groups of 2 – 5 individuals
+Social structure: sociable, small family groups of 2 – 5 individuals

-Habitat: moist forest – eastern lowland rainforest — middle to high altitudes
+Habitat: moist forest and eastern lowland rainforest in middle to high altitudes

 Diet: fruit, flowers and a wide variety of leaves

 Mating: extremly seasonal, infants are born in September and October in Madagascar

 Number of young: one per year